NotQuiteAwake/hierarchical/notes/report.md

     Two classic algorithms for force calculations in N-body simulations with pairwise interactions, the Barnes-Hut (BH) algorithm and the Fast Multipole Method (FMM), along with a brute-force method have been implemented in `C++`.
-The time complexity of the algorithms and their scaling with different parameters have been studied.
+The time complexity and error of the algorithms and their scaling with different parameters have been studied.
 At large particle numbers, FMM was found to be the most efficient of the three, followed by BH, both of which showed close-to-linear scaling with particle number.
 The three methods were then used with a leapfrog integrator to simulate a number of physical scenarios, and their results were compared, showing good agreement in their qualitative behaviours.
-Excluding this abstract, tables and figures and the appendix, the word count comes just below 3000.
+Excluding this abstract and the appendix, the word count comes just below 3000.

 ---

 # Background

-N-body simulations have been a great tool to astrophysicists for the study of galactic and celestial dynamics, and as the problems of interest grow increasingly large in scale, the calculations are also becoming more computationally demanding.
-In an age when Millennium Runs regularly simulate over 10 billion particles [@Springel2005], execution efficiency of the program is essential, and the naive approach of complexity $\mathcal{O}\left(n^2\right)$ proves completely untenable.
+N-body simulations have been a great tool to astrophysicists for the study of galactic and celestial dynamics.
+As the problems of interest grow increasingly large in scale, the calculations are also becoming more computationally demanding.
+In an age when Millennium Runs regularly simulate over 10 billion particles [@Springel2005], efficient execution of the simulation is essential, and the naive approach of complexity $\mathcal{O}\left(n^2\right)$ proves completely untenable.
 Indeed, much work has been done to improve the efficiency of force calculation, the typical bottleneck in the simulation.
 Many such algorithms have been proposed, typically trading small amounts of error to significantly boost performance.

-One category of such algorithms is known as hierarchical methods, which involves recursively subdividing space into boxes of octants, and applying special treatment to particles of well-separated boxes.
+One category of such algorithms is known as hierarchical methods, which involves recursively subdividing space into boxes of octants, and applying special treatment to particles in well-separated boxes.
 In this paper, I present implementation of two well-known hierarchical approaches, the Barnes-Hut (BH) method and Fast Multipole Method (FMM), which differ in their treatment of distant boxes.